New Participant Information

 - Participants spend, on average, about 3-5 hours per week on the grant.
 You may log more or less depending on where we are in the TMLS cycle.

-- Attendance to the week-long Summer workshop (July 8-12, 2024) at BYU.
+- Attendance at the week-long Summer workshop (July 8-12, 2024) at BYU.

 - Attendance of the in-person weekend meetings once per quarter (Friday-Saturday) at BYU.